dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 * READY: The process is in the queue and waiting to be scheduled.
 * RUNNING: The process is currently running on the cpu.
 * DEAD: The process has finished running and should not be scheduled.
-It's resources can also be cleaned up.
+Its resources can also be cleaned up.

 We'll modify our selection algorithm to take these new states into account: